 The Office will consider the interests of victims, community, religious, political or tribal leaders, States, intergovernmental and non-governmental organisations.

-How is a preliminary examination conducted?
+How is an ICC preliminary examination conducted?

 Once all general principles and statutory criteria have been satisfied, a preliminary examination may be initiated.